mandnyc/ssml-builder/README.md

    * s
    * phoneme
    * speak
-   * say-as which supports all of the known interpt-as values and formats.
+   * say-as which supports all of the known interpret-as values and formats.
 For more information, see [Amazon Documentation here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#say-as)
       * cardinal
       * ordinal
       * digits